Kurram Tangi Dam

-The Kurram Tangi Dam (د کرم تنګي ډېم) is a multipurpose dam under construction on the Kaitu River in North Waziristan, Pakistan, with a 83.4 MW power generation capacity.
+The Kurram Tangi Dam (د کرم تنګي ډېم) is a multipurpose dam under construction on the Kaitu River in North Waziristan, Pakistan.
+It has a 83.4 MW power generation capacity.

 Location

 The Kurram Tangi Dam is located across Kaitu River (which more downstream becomes the Kurram River), about 14 km upstream of Kurram Garhi Headworks and 32 km north of Bannu City in the Federally Administrated Tribal Area (FATA).

 Irrigation system

 The project will be constructed in two phases.
 Stage-I consists in a 18 ft-tall weir on Kaitu River.
 It will be completed within 3 years, and allow the irrigation of 16,000 acres of land in North Waziristan Agency, while about 18MW of electricity will be generated.

 The complete system will irrigate a command area of 84,380 acres and have hydro-power generation capacity of 83.4 MW.
 The dam is also designed to supplement 278,000 acres of existing system of Civil and Marwat Canals.